pea0607/aie-jmail-workshop/README.md

 ## Part 1: Parse Documents with the Reducto CLI

-The `/docs` folder contains 5 sample FBI FOIA documents.
+The `/docs` folder contains 5 sample documents used in Jmail.
 Parse them all with one command:

 ```bash
 reducto parse ./docs